TranslationalBioinformaticsUnit/singlecelldb/README.md

 # singlecelldb
-An actionable database of ublicly available single-cell RNA-seq data
+An actionable database of publicly available single-cell RNA-seq data